stackblitz/docs/docs/codeflow/working-in-codeflow-ide.md

 Note that a yarn workspace looks somewhat identical to an npm workspace.
 For the most parts that's true, but yarn also has [`nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist).
 :::

-Check [yarn documentation](https://classic.yarnpkg.com/lang/en/docs/workspaces) for more information.
+Check [yarn documentation](https://classic.yarnpkg.com/lang/en/docs/workspaces) for more information or [this Yarn-based monorepo demo](https://stackblitz.com/edit/node-av3xqf?file=README.md) for reference.